Kikobeats/fetch-timeline/README.md

 #### .on('data')

-Fire with each Twitter API HTTP call.
+Fire with each stuff written in the temporal file.

 ```js
 fetchTimeline.on('data', console.log);